 - 2-3T Mayonnaise

-Directions: Remove kernels from the corn and sauté on a teaspoon of olive oil for 3-5 minutes until some kernels are browned nicely.
+Directions: Remove kernels from the corn cob and sauté in a teaspoon of olive oil for 3-5 minutes until some kernels are nicely browned.
 Place in a mixing bowl.
-Slice thinly fennel, radishes, & red onion – a Japanese mandolin works great for this, and add to bowl.
-Put zest from half the lemon into the bowl and add the juice of half the lemon, mayo, thyme, a generous pinch of salt, and a good grinding of black pepper.
+Thinly slice fennel, radishes, and red onion (a Japanese mandolin works great for this) and add to bowl.
+Zest half the lemon into the bowl.
+Add the juice of half the lemon, mayo, thyme, a generous pinch of salt, and a good grinding of black pepper.
 Toss to combine and taste.
 Adjust lemon and seasoning as necessary.

 Kale, Quinoa, and Cranberry Salad